 Most visitors who adventure to this quaint village in southwestern France are immediately drawn to the sanctuary of the Blessed Mary and the natural wonders surrounding her, including a gorge above a tributary of the River Dordogne.
 Aside from earthly historical monuments and statues, churches in this town abound with complexes of monastic buildings and pilgrimage churches.
 The reigning church is the pilgrimage of Notre Dame, which was constructed in 1479 and reconstructed since to uphold a wooden Black Madonna.

 The statute is speculated to be designed by St. Amator, the town’s founding father, who arrived in France after being persecuted in Palestine.
-The pilgrimage church opens at the bottom into a courtyard – the Plateau of Saint Michel – where pilgrims gathered and where a broken sword once wielded by the hero Roland lies.
+The pilgrimage church opens at the bottom into a courtyard – the Plateau of Saint Michel.
 St. Sauveur radiates its aesthetic from the inside out.
 This church’s interior walls are filled with ornate paintings and inscriptions commemorating pilgrims.